openharmony/docs/en/application-dev/reference/apis/js-apis-geoLocationManager.md

 getCachedGnssLocationsSize(callback: AsyncCallback&lt;number&gt;): void;

 Obtains the number of cached GNSS locations.
+This API is supported only by certain GNSS chip models.
+If the required chip model is not available, error code 801 (Capability not supported) will be reported.

 **Permission required**: ohos.permission.APPROXIMATELY_LOCATION